Perhaps you’ve still got some lingering doubts about cutting out –

 If you feel there is no reason to change the way you eat, why do you feel tired?
 Or occasionally bloated?
 Do you feel as healthy as you should, given your level of activity?

-I think if you experience the version of yourself who cut out grain fed meats, who limited fruit intake, and who stopped drinking milk from cows – you’d probably have no hesitation about changing your habits.
-I’m only saying, you may feel alright, but you could feel oh-so-wonderful if you gave yourself a chance.
+If you experience the version of yourself who cut out grain fed meats, who limited fruit intake, and who stopped drinking milk from cows – you’d probably have no hesitation about changing your habits.
+You may feel alright, but you could feel oh-so-wonderful if you gave yourself a chance.

 3. Cutting out lectins requires a deep understanding of metabolic, nutritional, and physiological concepts.
 It’s too complicated!

-Sure, that knowledge might help you, but whether or not you succeed on The Plant Paradox plan really comes down to knowing what foods to eat in abundance and what destructive or harmful foods to avoid.
+Sure, that knowledge might help you, but whether or not you succeed on a lectin-free diet plan really comes down to knowing what foods to eat in abundance and what destructive or harmful foods to avoid.
 That’s really all it takes.

-And to make it easier, I’ve got this blog, my YouTube channel, my newsletter, and of course, The Plant Paradox to guide you on your way… that means lists of foods to avoid, AND to eat in abundance.
+And to make it easier, you can use The GundryMD blog, YouTube channel, newsletter, and of course, Dr. Gundry’s books to guide you on your way… that means lists of foods to avoid, AND to eat in abundance.

 For more from Dr. Gundry, including healthy and delicious recipes, keep reading: